 An employee must give you at least 21 days' notice before a period of parental leave begins, of both the start and end dates of the leave period they intend to take.

 The employee does not have to give you this notice in writing unless you request it.
 This notice is valid if orally given.
+However, there must be evidence of a formal application for leave.
 It would be sensible to consider confirming this in writing ie receipt of employee's notice.

 An employee must notify you 21 days before their maternity, adoption, paternity or shared parental leave ends if they want to take parental leave immediately after the end of their maternity or adoption leave.

 Notification for parental leave immediately after childbirth or placement for adoption